llamaxyz/llama/docs/actions.md

 ## Approvals and Disapprovals

-The ability to cast approvals and disapprovals will typically be controlled by roles defined in a `ILlamaStrategy` contract, and are set explicitly on the strategy contract at deployment.
+The ability to cast approvals and disapprovals will typically be controlled by roles defined in a `ILlamaStrategy` contract and are set explicitly on the strategy contract at deployment.
 Each strategy can have exactly one approval role and one disapproval role.
 Policyholders with the correct approval/disapproval roles are able to cast their approvals/disapprovals on the action, which determines whether or not the action passes or fails.
 Policyholders without the correct approval/disapproval role are not able to cast.